-The male adult moths are brown with two silver flashes on each forewing.
-These flashes can be broken or fused.
+The male adult moths have fawn forewings, each with two sometimes broken silver flashes, and labyrinthine markings, particularly along the margin and hind margin.
+The hindwings are plain brown.
 The male moths have a wingspan of about 10 cms.
 The females are similar but are larger: with a wing span of about 16 cms.
 The moths have unipectinate antennae.

 The species is found along the temporate east coast of Australia, including: